JRogaishio/SimpleCMS/README.md

 What can this new fangled CMS do?
 --------------
-FerretCMS Includes the below features in no particular order:
+SimpleCMS Includes the below features in no particular order:
 - General website settings management
 - Page management
 -	Post management